Comparing Autoscope Technologies (AATC) & The Competition

-Autoscope Technologies (NASDAQ:AATC – Get Rating) is one of 28 public companies in the “Measuring & controlling devices, not elsewhere classified” industry, but how does it weigh in compared to its peers?
-We will compare Autoscope Technologies to similar companies based on the strength of its dividends, profitability, earnings, institutional ownership, risk, valuation and analyst recommendations.
+Autoscope Technologies (NASDAQ:AATC – Get Rating) is one of 28 publicly-traded companies in the “Measuring & controlling devices, not elsewhere classified” industry, but how does it weigh in compared to its competitors?
+We will compare Autoscope Technologies to similar businesses based on the strength of its profitability, dividends, institutional ownership, analyst recommendations, earnings, risk and valuation.

-This table compares Autoscope Technologies and its peers’ net margins, return on equity and return on assets.
+This table compares Autoscope Technologies and its competitors’ net margins, return on equity and return on assets.

 |Net Margins